-The #ChurchToo Movement Just Scored a Major Victory for Victims of Sexual Abuse
+The #ChurchToo movement just scored a major victory for victims of sexual abuse

 The elders and Larson followed his footsteps this week, upending most of the church’s leadership.

 This has all added up to the most serious and arguably the most significant reaction in the reckoning over sexual abuse in evangelical churches.
-Over the past eight or so months, in parallel to the broader #MeToo movement, women have begun sharing their stories of abuse in evangelical churches with the #ChurchToo hashtag, which I wrote about back in May.
-A handful of these allegations dealt with incredibly powerful pastors, who had previously been untouchable.
-And, as I wrote then, while the church was finally being forced to deal with something that was a long time coming, these all-powerful men were then only starting to see consequences.
-And it still seemed then that something like what happened this week at Willowcreek was impossible.
+Over the past eight or so months, in parallel with the broader #MeToo movement, women have begun sharing their stories of abuse in evangelical churches with the #ChurchToo hashtag, which I wrote about back in May.
+A handful of these allegations dealt with incredibly powerful pastors who had previously been untouchable.
+And, as I wrote then, while the church was finally being forced to deal with something that was a long time coming, these all-powerful men were only starting to see consequences.
+And it still seemed that something like what happened this week at Willow Creek was impossible.

 For contrast, consider another case against such a high-profile man.
 Memphis megachurch pastor Andy Savage was accused of sexually assaulting a teenager named Jules Woodson in his youth group, and it took nearly four months for Savage to announce his resignation from Highpoint Church, which he did in March (although he was on leave for much of that time as an investigation was underway).
 Chris Conlee, Highpoint’s lead pastor, did not resign until last month.
-And Woodson told me via Twitter direct message this week that, so far, two of the three pastors who knew about her assault have stepped down.
+And Woodson told me via Twitter direct message this week that so far, two of the three pastors who knew about her assault have stepped down.
 In his final Sunday at Highpoint, Conlee did not address the allegations and was given a standing ovation by his congregation, reminiscent of the one in honor of Savage on the day he stood before the church and confessed his sin against Woodson.
-The church has downsized from three campuses to two, but it has largely avoided further addressing the Savage case beyond the statements that were put out in March.
+The church has downsized from three campuses to two, but it has largely avoided further addressing the Savage case beyond the statements put out in March.
 Sure, there were two high-profile resignations, but ultimately the larger church business continued as usual.
-And while the church issued a statement that said they were committed to developing a better process for victims of sexual abuse, it’s unclear if that has translated to any real action.
+And while the church issued a statement that said it was committed to developing a better process for victims of sexual abuse, it’s unclear if that has translated to any real action.

 And that’s why Willow Creek is such a huge deal.
 By comparison, the behavior of its leadership seems extraordinarily proactive—even if the bar is low—and it seems almost certain this will set a strong precedent that would have been unimaginable a year ago.
 This is the first time in the evangelical reckoning that all of the leadership at the very top of an institution has resigned and publicly taken responsibility to this degree.
 Megachurches, which are often nondenominational, don’t tend to have strong checks and balances systems in place.
 A board or a team of elders is the main form of a power check on a celebrity pastor, but oftentimes, especially when there isn’t an additional denominational governance, that board seems more dedicated to the man who brings in thousands of worshippers and hefty donations than the word of a few congregants.